Whole Body Cryotherapy

 • It’s important to disclose all medical conditions and medications to the cryotherapy provider before treatment.

-Localized Cryotherapy
+Localised Cryotherapy

 Absolute Contraindications (Do Not Use):